Rape/sexual assault charges and foreign citizens (non-U.S. citizens) in New York

 If you or a loved one are a non-citizen of the United States facing sex crimes charges in New York, you should strongly consider contacting the former prosecutors and experienced criminal defense attorneys at the Law Office of Matthew Galluzzo.
 Their team includes Matthew Galluzzo, a former Manhattan sex crimes prosecutor and widely-acknowledged national expert in rape investigations (see here and here for articles written by him in the Daily News about rape investigations).
 In addition, their lawyers have extensive experience representing foreign citizens, as they are the go-to criminal defense firm for the New York consulates of several foreign countries including France, Australia, Saudi Arabia, Belgium, and Switzerland, among others (Mr. Galluzzo speaks fluent French).
 They have been successful in having many rape cases dismissed (for Americans and non-citizens alike) and in securing results without jail for

-, and are prepared to explain to you the unique challenges you face as a non-citizen facing these accusations.
+non-citizen defendants from around the world, and are prepared to explain to you the unique challenges you face as a non-citizen facing these accusations.
 Give them a call to schedule an appointment today.